 The 2022 NCAA March Madness basketball frenzy is just around the corner, and the basketball excitement is undoubtedly quite palpable; one could practically taste it.

 From the best online basketball sportsbooks to the supporters of each basketball team, everyone is excited to kick off the games that have become the definition of spring for colleges all around the U.S.

 Seeing that there’s never enough time to keep tabs on all the sports, it is understandable if you haven’t followed March Madness in the past.
 Here’s a little roundup of March Madness that would have you covered.

 March Madness refers to the NCAA Division I Men’s Basketball Tournament.

-What is the First Four?
+What are the First Four?

 March Madness begins with a round called the First Four.
 The First Four isn’t part of the actual playoffs.
-It is a preliminary, qualifier round for four teams.
+It is a preliminary qualifier round for four teams.